mayorr-star/odin-landing-page/README.md

 # odin-landing-page
-This is a recipe website.
-It inculdes three meals and their various recipes on how to make them.
+This is a simple landing page
 # skills
-Used the developer tools to debig the css
+Used flexbox to layout the elements on the page
-Used the css box model to create spaces between elements.